kunzaatko/SIMIlluminationPatterns.jl/docs/src/index.md

 [^3]: For an _aplanic_ system, we can drop the parameter of the PSF since every point in one focal plane is considered to have
       the same PSF, i.e. ``h(\vec{y}; \vec{x}) = h(\vec{y})``.
 This can be either a good or a bad approximation depending on the optical setup.
-[^4]: A package concerned with transfer functions of optical systems is [`TransferFunctions.jl`](https://github.com/kunzaatko/TransferFunctions.jl)
-[^5]: In fluorescence microscopy, the linearity of the relation is determined by the linearity of the relation between
+[^4]: In fluorescence microscopy, the linearity of the relation is determined by the linearity of the relation between
       excitation and emission of the used fluorescent probes